Getting a Mortgage in Scotland

 Author: Pete Mugleston

-Although the process of buying a house in Scotland is slightly different to in other parts of the U.K, getting a mortgage is broadly similar and should be straightforward as long as you meet the lender’s eligibility and affordability criteria.
+Although buying a house in Scotland differs slightly from in other parts of the UK, getting a mortgage is similar and should be straightforward as long as you meet the lender’s eligibility and affordability criteria.

-In this article we’ll look at what’s involved in the mortgage process, how to find the right lender for you and we’ll explain any mortgage schemes or requirements specific to Scotland.
+In this article, we’ll examine the mortgage process, explain how to find the right lender and discuss any mortgage schemes or requirements specific to Scotland.

 Are mortgages any different in Scotland?

-No, the general principles of getting a mortgage are the same as the rest of the U.K and you should expect to pay similar rates, as most lenders will be led by the Bank of England base rate.
-You will find a smaller overall pool of lenders in Scotland though, so using a broker with experience of the Scottish mortgage market will be invaluable.
+No, the general principles of getting a mortgage are the same as in the rest of the UK, and you should expect to pay similar rates, as most lenders will be led by the Bank of England base rate.
+You will find a smaller pool of lenders in Scotland, so using a broker with experience in the Scottish mortgage market will be invaluable.

 How long does it take to buy a house in Scotland?

-Buying a house in Scotland is slightly quicker on average than in England or Wales.
-From the point of having an offer accepted you should expect the process to take around 6-8 weeks.
+Buying a house in Scotland is slightly quicker than in England or Wales.
+From the point of having an offer accepted, you should expect the process to take around 6-8 weeks.

 Eligibility criteria and deposit requirements

-In order to qualify for a mortgage in Scotland, you’ll need to meet a lender’s eligibility and affordability criteria.
-These can vary from lender to lender, but your broker will be able to help you find the most relevant options for your circumstances.
+To qualify for a mortgage in Scotland, you’ll need to meet a lender’s eligibility and affordability criteria.
+These can vary from lender to lender, but your broker can help you find the most relevant options for your circumstances.

 Let’s take a look at the key things a lender will be interested in:

-• Affordability – When you borrow any money, one of the most important things to think about is whether or not you can afford to pay it back.
+• Affordability – When you borrow money, one of the most important things to consider is whether you can afford to pay it back.
 Lenders will assess this by looking at your annual salary, some will even consider other income including child maintenance payments, bonuses and some benefits, and factoring in other credit commitments such as loans and credit cards.
-Most lenders in Scotland work on a maximum loan amount of 4.5 times your annual salary, although in some circumstances this could be as high as 5 times or even 6 times your salary.
+Most lenders in Scotland work on a maximum loan amount of 4.5 times your annual salary, although in some circumstances, this could be as high as 5 times or even 6 times your salary.

-• Credit history – Risk is a big consideration to mortgage lenders and if your credit reports show a history of late or missed payments then this will be a red flag for them.
+• Credit history – Risk is a big consideration to mortgage lenders, and if your credit reports show a history of late or missed payments, this will be a red flag for them.
 Past issues aren’t necessarily a deal breaker – you can get bad credit mortgages in Scotland – but you may need to offer a larger deposit or pay higher interest rates, at least initially, to offset the risk.

-• Deposit – In terms of deposit requirements, Scotland is, again, pretty much in line with what is expected across the rest of the U.K. If a deposit is a struggle, there are a number of 95% mortgages available, so talk to your broker about the right lenders for you in this situation.
+• Deposit – In terms of deposit requirements, Scotland is pretty much in line with what is expected across the rest of the UK.
+If a deposit is a struggle, there are a number of 95% mortgages available, so talk to your broker about the right lenders for you in this situation.

-• Other factors such as your employment type, age, property type, savings and investments and current homeownership status can all play a part in the mortgage application process.
+• Other factors, such as your employment type, age, property type, savings and investments, and current homeownership status, can all affect the mortgage application process.

-To get an idea of how much you might be able to borrow based on property value and your deposit, take a look at our mortgage affordability calculator below.
-Bear in mind that any figures are for illustrative purposes only and a broker will be able to provide more bespoke calculations for you.
+To understand how much you can borrow based on property value and deposit, look at our mortgage affordability calculator below.
+Bear in mind that any figures are for illustrative purposes only, and a broker can provide you with more bespoke calculations.

 Mortgage Affordability Calculator